mariapenaa/mariapenaa/README.md

 * [About me - English](#about-me---english)
 * [Sobre mi - Español](#sobre-mi---español)
 ## 👩🏽‍💻About me - 🇺🇸English
 I´m a full stack developer and a third year college student majoring in Digital Business.
 I started coding when I was 17, and haven´t stopped since.
 I´m experienced in web development and am currently learning mobile development with React Native.
-I started working as a freelancer this year, after leaving my job as a junior developer in a startup company in Argentina.

 ### 💡Skills
 - HTML, CSS and JavaScript
 - Angular